44 RECYCLE logos and symbols

 The PITCH-IN symbol

-This symbol of a stylized person cleaning up the environment was adopted in 1976 as stated on the website of PITCH-IN Canada (www.pitch-in.ca) which is associated Clean World International, a non-profit organization with worldwide membership.
-Unlike the other recycling symbols, this symbol is not primarily used to identify materials for separation (though a variant of this design occurs as part of the glass-recycling symbol) but it is widely used in the context of public education and outreach for anti-littering efforts (with or without a recycling component).
-The use of this symbol is not limited to one country and therefore makes it a good candidate for inclusion in an international standard.
+This symbol of a stylized person cleaning up the environment was adopted in 1976.
+This is stated on the website of PITCH-IN Canada (www.pitch-in.ca) – associated Clean World International.
+PITCH-IN Canada is a non-profit organization with worldwide membership.
+Unlike the other recycling symbols, this symbol is not primarily used to identify materials for separation (though a variant of this design occurs as part of the glass-recycling symbol).
+Instead, it is commonly known and widely used in the context of public education and outreach for anti-littering efforts (with or without a recycling component).
+The use of this symbol is not limited to one country and therefore is a good candidate for inclusion in an international standard.

 The Green Dot